ARCHAEOLOGY NEWS

 Turkey.
 On February 19, 2008,

-Roosevelt spoke about his research in an Archaeological
+Roosevelt spoke about his research in an

-Institute of America lecture given at Miami
+Archaeological Institute of America lecture given at Miami University.

-The Lydian people are mentioned in the Bible as the descendants of Lud, son of Shem (Gen 10:22;
+The Lydian people are mentioned in the Bible as the descendants of Lud, son of Shem (Gen 10:22; I Chron 1:17; Isa 66:19; Ezek 27:10).
+Lydian culture enjoyed its heyday in the

 seventh through fourth centuries B.C., first as an independent kingdom and

 later as a part of the Persian Empire.
-Ancient Lydia
+Ancient

 was known for its wealth.
 (According to Herodotus, it was the first

 civilization to mint stamped gold and silver coins.)
-Croesus, the last king of Lydia,
+Croesus, the last king of Lydia, was

-person is "as rich as Croesus."
+is "as rich as Croesus."

-Some of the most visible reminders of Lydia's
+Some of the most visible reminders of Lydia's glory

-leaders of Lydia.
+the leaders of Lydia.

 The largest tumulus is associated with Alyattes,

 a king who ruled in the sixth century B.C.
-This tumulus is 70 meters high and 360 meters in diameter, putting it
+This tumulus is 70 meters high and 360 meters in diameter,

-in the same size range as the pyramids of Egypt.
+putting it in the same size range as the pyramids of Egypt.

 As part of his doctoral research, Roosevelt